Provision of excellent ICU services requires a continuous commitment

 - Adverse events and near misses

-- Outcomes: ICUs need to continuously monitor the following attributes,
+- Outcomes: ICUs need to continuously monitor the following attributes, using run charts and other analysis tools to track trends:

 - Length of hospital stay